How to Design Safety Into ADAS Products

 Trouble in the ADAS World

-When a driver understands both the capabilities and limitations of ADAS, those features can contribute to the driver’s safety and satisfaction behind the wheel.
+When a driver understands both the capabilities and limitations of ADAS products, those features can contribute to the driver’s safety and satisfaction behind the wheel.
 Conversely, unaware vehicle operators relying inappropriately on those devices can place themselves and others at risk.

 In 2018, the American Automobile Association performed a study to examine users' understanding and opinions regarding these assisting features.
 The study found that more than three out of four drivers considered ADAS technologies to be useful, and at least seven in ten car owners would want such features in their next vehicle.

 However, the study also highlighted a lack of awareness and potentially unsafe behaviors among respondents.
 This points to an insufficient appreciation that the driver must remain vigilant to operational safety.
 Regarding some specific features:

 - Automatic emergency braking – 33% did not realize that the system relied on cameras or sensors that could be blocked by dirt, ice, or snow.

 - Blind-spot monitoring – 79% were unaware of the system’s inability to detect vehicles passing at very high speeds, 28% incorrectly believed the system was designed to accurately detect motorcycles, bicycles and pedestrians, and 30% at least sometimes relied on the system to change lanes without visually checking their blind spot.